PaddlePaddle/Paddle/benchmark/README.md

 - cuDNN: v5.1
 - system: Docker 1.12.1, all platform are tested in docker environment.

-Platform:
+Platforms:

 - PaddlePaddle:
 - Tensorflow: gcr.io/tensorflow/tensorflow:0.11.0rc0-gpu
-- Caffe:
+- Caffe: kaixhin/cuda-caffe

-Several convolutional neural networks and recurrent neural network are used to test.
+Several convolutional neural networks and recurrent neural networks are used to test.

 ## Image

 ### Benchmark Model

-AlexNet, GooleNet and a small network which refer the config of cifar10 in Caffe are used.
+AlexNet, GoogleNet and a small network used in Caffe.

 - [AlexNet](https://github.com/BVLC/caffe/tree/master/models/bvlc_alexnet): but the group size is one.